shanemmattner/Draught_Dungeon/3_Alberics_Arcane_Ales_LEVEL_1.md

 If players ask Giblin about what happened to the brewery and Alberic he tells them he's just the chemist and hasn't seen Alberic in a while.
 But if the players will help him get some ingrediants from the next room he'll them to Alberic's study.

-Giblin gives the players each 2 healing potions plus 2 random potions from below after they help him get into the store room.
+Giblin gives the players each 2 healing potions plus 2 random potions from below after they help him get into the ingediants store room.

 ### List of 10 Random Potions: